syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `ISO.CEILING` function returns a number that is rounded up to the nearest integer or to the nearest multiple of significance.
-Regardless of the sign of the number, the number is rounded up.
-However, if the number or the significance is zero, zero is returned.
+The `ISO.CEILING` function rounds a number up to the nearest integer or a specified multiple of significance.
+It always rounds up, regardless of whether the number is positive or negative.
+If the number or significance is zero, it returns zero.